There are four areas that are covered when grading memory foam. Those four areas are ILD rating, weight, resilience, and tensility.

 The ILD rating, or Indentation Load Deflection, determines how firm the memory foam material is.
 The measurement for ILD ratings is determined through how much, usually in percentage (%), indentation is created through the weight pressure in pounds (Lbs).
 If an ILD rating is higher then that normally means that the memory foam is much firmer than those with a lower ILD rating.

-The amount of chemicals used in the production of the memory foam material and polyurethane foam determined the weight of the foam.
-Since the chemicals used in the manufacturing process determine the weight, the more chemicals that are used in the visco elastic memory foam production process means a much more visco-elastic mattress.
+The number of chemicals used in the production of the memory foam material and polyurethane foam determined the weight of the foam.
+Since the chemicals used in the manufacturing process determine the weight, the more chemicals that are used in the Visco elastic memory foam production process mean a much more visco-elastic mattress.